doan115/git/README.md

 You’re welcome to explore any number
 1. There are many “extended” implementations of Markdown that
 2. Because they’re non-standard, they’re not `essential` to learning the basics, as we’ve introduced here.
-3. If you’d like to know more about these Markdown `implementations` @doannd
+3. If you’d like to know more about these Markdown `implementations`